microchip-pic-avr-examples/pic16f13145-cnano-manchester-decoder-mplab-mcc/README.md

 ##  How to Program the Curiosity Nano Board

-This chapter demonstrates how to use the MPLAB X IDE to program a PIC® device with an `Example_Project.X`.
+This chapter demonstrates how to use the MPLAB® X IDE to program a PIC® device with an `Example_Project.X`.
 This is applicable to other projects.

 1. Connect the board to the PC.